FC-Vision: Real-Time Visibility-Aware Replanning for Occlusion-Free Aerial Target Structure Scanning in Unknown Environments: Methodology

-This \textit{lifted-state} design prevents the combinatorial explosion of 5D grid search, yet still validates collision clearance and FoV cleanliness in the full 5-DoF configuration at every node.

-\textbf{Bounded Constant-time Occlusion-aware Attitude Correction.} A distinctive advantage of $\Phi$-A* is that a visibility failure at a 3D node does \textit{not} necessarily require changing the node to avoid spatial detours and extra branching.
-Instead, when the lifted configuration $q$ is occluded, we locally correct $(\theta,\psi)$ under the frustum half-space representation in Eq.\eqref{eq:fov_scalar_refine}.
-To bound the computational overhead, we query only a constant-size local voxel set $\mathcal{O}_{\mathrm{loc}}(q)$ and denote $\mathbf{o}^\star$ as the closest sample to the most violated side plane.
+\textbf{Bounded Constant-time Occlusion-aware Attitude Correction.} When the lifted configuration $q$ is occluded, we locally correct $(\theta,\psi)$ under the frustum representation in Eq.\eqref{eq:fov_scalar_refine} rather than discarding it.
+To bound the computational overhead, we query a constant-size local voxel set $\mathcal{O}_{\mathrm{loc}}(q)$ and denote $\mathbf{o}^\star$ as the closest sample to the most violated side plane.
 The admissible pitch/yaw margins before $\mathbf{o}^\star$ enters the FoV follow Eq.\eqref{eq:ang_bound}, with which we solve a 2D minimum-perturbation adjustment for clean sensing:

 Since $\mathbf{o}^\star$ induces a single-boundary feasibility transition with respect to the pitch and yaw axes, the constraint becomes effectively monotone along the interpolation direction, enabling a short bisection to locate the smallest feasible correction.
-This procedure is constant-time per expansion: $|\mathcal{O}_{\mathrm{loc}}(q)|$ is bounded by the local voxel query, and the bisection runs for at most a fixed $N_{\mathrm{bis}}$ iterations on two axes.
-The repaired $(\theta,\psi)$ is stored as a node annotation for path reconstruction, substantially improving the probability of finding short clean-sensing connectors under strict latency.
+This procedure is constant-time per expansion: $|\mathcal{O}_{\mathrm{loc}}(q)|$ is bounded by queried voxels, and the bisection runs for at most a fixed $N_{\mathrm{bis}}$ iterations on two axes.
+The corrected $(\theta,\psi)$ is stored as a node annotation for path reconstruction.
+When the visibility violation cannot be resolved within the bounded correction range, the corresponding spatial node is discarded, forcing the search to seek an alternative route around the occluder.

 \textbf{Visibility Cache for Amortized Acceleration.} During node expansions, many lifted configurations are repeatedly queried with highly similar $(\mathbf{p},\theta,\psi)$.
 We therefore memoize the clean-sensing result using a quantized key $\tau(q)=(\lfloor \mathbf{p}/\Delta_p\rfloor,\lfloor \theta/\Delta_\theta\rfloor,\lfloor \psi/\Delta_\psi\rfloor)$.
 Cache hits bypass FoV testing entirely, while cache misses trigger one evaluation and store the result.
 This amortizes the cost of visibility checks and substantially improves replanning throughput without weakening the cleanliness constraint.